TxnLab/use-wallet/README.md

 ## WalletConnect 2.0 Support

-`use-wallet` v2 introduces support for WalletConnect 2.0.
+UseWallet v2 introduces support for WalletConnect 2.0.
 This is a major upgrade to the WalletConnect protocol, and introduces a number of breaking changes for app developers.

-However, Algorand apps with `use-wallet` will be able to support the new protocol with minimal effort:
+However, Algorand apps with UseWallet will be able to support the new protocol with minimal effort:

 1. **Obtain a project ID** - You will need to obtain a project ID from [WalletConnect Cloud](https://cloud.walletconnect.com/).
 This is a simple process, and there is no waiting period.
 Every app will need its own unique project ID.